 Another need to use the optical drive today is the availability of many movies and games on optical discs.
 But yes, you can download the same from the internet but that will consume so much time and bandwidth which will not be worth it since the movies and games are available in CDS or DVDs at a much cheaper price.

 A laser beam is used to read or write data on optical media disks.
 To read or write CDs, DVDs, or blue rays, laser beams of different wavelengths are used.
 There are three components involved in reading the data.
 The laser beam itself, a lens that guides this laser beam, and a photo-diode that will receive the light reflected from the optical disc.
 The same lens can be used to read/write CDs or DVDs but a different lens is used to read blue-ray discs.

 As far as the rotational mechanism is concerned, the optical discs maintain constant angular velocity abbreviated as CAV.
 The optical drive consists of two motors.
 A brushless DC motor is used to rotate or spin the optical disc and a stepper motor is used to move the lens in a linear motion.

 Speed of optical drives

 You might have noticed that DVD writers or Blu-Ray drives are marked with 4x, 16x, or 32x.
 These are the speed capacities of optical drives.
 Typically, 16x means the optical drive can work at 16 times the speed of the base speed.

 CD, DVD, and Blue-ray, all have different base speeds as mentioned in the table below.

 |Blue Ray||6.74 Mb/s|

-In desktop computers, these is a 5.25” bay on the front side.
+On desktop computers, there is a 5.25” bay on the front side.
 The optical drive is connected to the motherboard through two interfaces.
-On is the 4-pin power connector that comes with SMPS and an SATA, IDE or SCSI cable for data transfer.
+On is the 4-pin power connector that comes with SMPS and a SATA, IDE, or SCSI cable for data transfer.

-The optical drives also come with USB port which is found on external optical drives and PCMCIA interface for laptop connectivity.
+The optical drives also come with a USB port which is found on external optical drives and a PCMCIA interface for laptop connectivity.